-The Grade 1 class of 2020-2021 is a small cohort in an inquiry and play based curriculum under the leadership of Ms Jamie.
-Due to precautions in place to keep Covid-19 out of schools, our team has made videos to provide more information.
-Please see the video below from Ms Jamie.
+The Grade 1-2 class of 2021-22 is a cohort of 12 students in an inquiry and play based curriculum under the leadership of Ms Jamie.

 How We Organise Ourselves